Malibu’s Iconic Wave House Has Found a Glamorous New Owner

 Wave House at sunset.
 Photo: Simon Berlyn.

 Ostin bought Wave House from Stewart in the late 1980s, and owned it until his death at 95 in 2022.
 Gesner died at 97 that same year.
-The architect’s own standout residence, Sandcastle House—another icon of Malibu architecture, which sits next store—hit the market a month before Wave House did.
+The architect’s own standout residence, Sandcastle House—another icon of Malibu architecture, which sits next door—hit the market a month before Wave House did.
 Zen Gesner remarked at the time that he hoped a single buyer would scoop both properties, to ensure their preservation.
 Neither home has landmark status.

 Alas, the Sandcastle House sold on its own in February.
 But, with its spacious communal quarters, eight bathrooms, and guesthouse, Wave House will offer ample space for the Kushner-Kloss clan of four.
 This icon also joins the couple’s impressive real estate portfolio, which includes a Miami Beach mansion and a New York penthouse.